-Recently my dog ended up getting ear mites, and I must admit, I had no idea that she had them.
-I watched her as she kept scratching at her ear and made this grunting noise of hers, and when I looked in her ear I saw that there was a bunch of reddish/brownish ear wax and debris in there.
+Ear mites in dogs, how do we know?
+Recently, Atlas ended up getting ear mites, and I must admit, I had no idea that she had them.
+I watched her as she kept scratching at her ear and made this grunting noise of hers.
+When I looked in her ear I saw that there was a bunch of reddish/brownish ear wax and debris in there.

-I thought that maybe she was rough-housing too much with one of our friends dog’s and ended up getting a scratch in her ear that she just kept scratching at.
+I thought that maybe she was rough-housing too much with one of our friends dogs.
+Maybe she ended up getting a scratch in her ear that she just kept scratching at.
 It almost looked like dried up blood to be honest, but in fact, she had ear mites.
-I never had ear mites in my dog’s and so I didn’t understand the symptoms she was going through.
+I never had ear mites in my dogs and so I didn’t understand the symptoms she was going through.

-For those of you out there that have been in this same situation, I’m going to tell you Atlas’ story so that you can hopefully treat your dog’s as well with some inexpensive over the counter (OTC) medicine.
+For those of you out there that have been in this same situation, I’m going to tell you Atlas’ story.
+Hopefully you can treat your dogs as well with some inexpensive over the counter (OTC) medicine.

 What Are Ear Mites?

 Ear mites are simply very small mites that take up nesting in your dog’s ear or ears.
-They don’t feed on blood or anything like fleas and ticks, but they do feed on the ear wax that your dog produces.
-Once the mites start feeding on the wax, it disrupts the internal workings of the dog’s ear and causes itching and discomfort to their ear.
+They don’t feed on blood or anything like fleas and ticks.
+They do feed on the ear wax that your dog produces.
+Once the mites start feeding on the wax, it disrupts the internal workings of the dogs ear and causes itching and discomfort to their ear.
 The stuff I saw in her ear was a combination of blood, wax and the mites themselves in that stuff.

-They’re very small and usually can only be seen with an otoscope from a vet clinic, but since I started looking into what this reddish/brown stuff was in her ear, I knew right away that she had the mites.
+They’re very small and usually can only be seen with an otoscope from a vet clinic.
+Since I started looking into what this reddish/brown stuff was in her ear, I knew right away that she had the mites.

 Are Mites Contagious?

-I found out through extensive research that ear mites are spread very easily from pet to pet and even in some rare cases a human can get them as well.
+I found out through extensive research that ear mites are spread very easily from pet to pet.
+Even in some rare cases a human can get them as well.
 Kind of scary to think my dog can give me mites, but there it is.

 Other Symptoms Besides Yucky Wax.

-I didn’t let Atlas get worse, of course as soon as I noticed this gross wax, I looked into it and bought the medicine she needed, but if you wait on treating these mites, the gross stuff they leave behind can block their ear and cause them to go deaf eventually.
+I didn’t let Atlas get worse.
+As soon as I noticed this gross wax, I looked into it and bought the medicine she needed.
+But if you wait on treating these mites, the gross stuff they leave behind can block their ear and cause them to go deaf eventually.